brian-tam/hardhat-fund-me/README.md

       +0
 ```
 Solution:
-I noticed that the fund() function and the withdraw() function, on the etherscan, they are on the same block.
+I noticed that the fund() function and the withdraw() function, on the etherscan, are on the same block.
 So I think this is the problem that causes the failing.
-So I let both of the response wait for 1 block after calling the function from the contracts.
+So I let both of the responses wait for 1 block after calling the function from the contracts.
 Luckily it worked!

 ```
   FundMe